molero3111/rag-assistant-api/README.md

 ### 2. Setup
 1. Copy `.env.example` to `.env` and adjust as needed.
 2. Place your PDFs in `apps/rag_assistant/management/commands/resources/pdfs/`.
-   - During development, you can use a couple of math and biology books, but any PDF document will suffice.
+   - During development, you can use a couple of sap manuals, but any PDF document will suffice.
 Just make sure to use prompts related to the topic of your PDFs so you can see the context retrieval in action.
 3. Build and start the stack:
    ```bash
    docker compose up --build